 Your car will be wrapped in, or display decals of, a company’s advertisement.
 The company essentially pays you to be a mobile billboard for them.

 The pay will depend on your location and the number of miles driven.
 So if you do drive a lot, this may be a better option than renting your car.
 It’s an easy, low-risk way to make money during your normal commute, which is why it's one of the top passive income sources for students.

 4. Rent your other belongings

 Many people are looking to rent items and equipment short-term for projects or events.
-Things such as cameras and camera equipment, music equipment, bikes, tools, and other electronics and household items.
+These could be things such as cameras and camera equipment, music equipment, bikes, tools, and other electronics and household items.
 You may own items and equipment that could be useful to others.

 5. Sell stock photos and videos

 Selling photos is one of the easiest ways to earn passive income for students.
 Businesses and brands need images and videos for their websites, social media content, and other marketing materials.